Moosylvania/jquery-inview/README.md

 #### reverse: boolean

 Should the class be removed when scrolling back up?
+This also adds support for a callback function to be called when scrolling back up.
 Default: false

 #### callbacks: object

 Any callbacks that may need called when 'in view' is triggered.
 Useful if you need to run some javascript for fallback animations or to start a video.
-Functions are defined in the options object, then on the element that should trigger a callback, add the data attribute 'ivcallback'.
+Callbacks are defined in the options object, then specified on the specific element(s) that should trigger a callback with the data attribute 'ivcallback'.
+A boolean is passed to the callback function to indicate if the page is scrolling down or back up; if "reverse" is not set to true, the callback will not be invoked when scrolling up.
 See example.
 Default: {}

 ## Examples